 13. How to let go of grudges and practice forgiveness

-Holding onto grudges or blaming yourself only creates emotional pain and stress.
-Forgiveness doesn’t mean accepting or approving of hurtful actions, but rather freeing yourself from the weight of anger and resentment.
-Letting go helps you find peace, clear your mind, and move forward with a lighter heart.
+Holding onto grudges or blaming ourselves only creates emotional pain and stress.
+Forgiveness doesn’t mean accepting or approving of hurtful actions, but rather freeing ourselves from the weight of anger and resentment.
+Letting go helps us find peace, clear our mind, and move forward with a lighter heart.

 14. Simple breathing exercises for stress relief